Farama-Foundation/momaland/README.md

 MOMAland keeps strict versioning for reproducibility reasons.
 All environments end in a suffix like "_v0".
 When changes are made to environments that might impact learning results, the number is increased by one to prevent potential confusion.

 ## Development Roadmap
-We have a roadmap for future development available here: TODO.
+We have a roadmap for future development available [here](https://github.com/Farama-Foundation/momaland/issues/56).

 ## Project Maintainers
-Project Managers:  TODO
+Project Managers:  Florian Felten (@ffelten)

 Maintenance for this project is also contributed by the broader Farama team: [farama.org/team](https://farama.org/team).